katiehuangx/8-Week-SQL-Challenge/Case Study #3 - Foodie-Fi/B. Data Analysis Questions.md

 ### 2. What is the monthly distribution of trial plan start_date values for our dataset - use the start of the month as the group by value

 Question is asking for the monthly numbers of users on trial plan.
-- Firstly, I extract numerical month using DATE_PART.
+- Firstly, I extract numerical month using `DATE_PART`.
-- Then, I use TO_CHAR to extract the string or name of the month.
+- Then, I use `TO_CHAR` to extract the string or name of the month.
-- DATE_PART is used to extract numerical values from a date, whereas TO_CHAR extracts the string value (i.e. January, Wednesday)
+- `DATE_PART` is used to extract numerical values from a date, whereas `TO_CHAR` extracts the string value (i.e. January, Wednesday)
-- Filter for plan_id = 0 for trial plans.
+- Filter for `plan_id = 0` for trial plans.

 ````sql
 SELECT